isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mathematics Department.md

 ![](/images/Department%20Photos/Maths/lsm2%20-%20sufilizah%20samsuri.jpg)

 LSM support is provided up to 4 years, but students’ progress is reviewed annually.
-The LSM Programme focuses on building good mathematical understanding and aims to build students’ confidence and positive beliefs about their ability to do Math.
+The LSM Programme focuses on building good Mathematical understanding and aims to build students’ confidence and positive beliefs about their ability to do Math.
 Students receive more individual attention from teacher and receive help in specific areas that they are weak in.

 *  **Improving Confidence and Achievement in Numeracy (ICAN)**

-The ICAN programme aims to support low progress learners who generally do not have a good understanding and mastery of fundamental mathematics concepts and skills.
-To help students learn and handle more difficult math concept and skills, teachers focus on building both conceptual understanding and procedural fluency in the instruction.
+The ICAN programme aims to support low progress learners who generally do not have a good understanding and mastery of fundamental Mathematics concepts and skills.
+To help students learn and handle more difficult Math concept and skills, teachers focus on building both conceptual understanding and procedural fluency in the instruction.

 Instruction is organised using the FREMC structure – Factual Fluency, Readiness, Engagement, Mastery and Consolidation – to keep in focus the important elements in each lesson.
 Through the varied intervention strategies, we hoped to tackle the 4 key issues of learning in our students - leaning gaps, language, motivation, and memory.